johnchower/MPDX/README.md

    command `Rscript -e "packrat::restore()"`.
 This will take some time.
 5. Once `packrat::restore()` has been run, you're good to go.
 Just run the command `make` and wait.
 The process should only take a couple of minutes.

+## How to read:

+This project uses the [ ProjectTemplate ](http://projecttemplate.net/index.html) package to structure and control the workflow.

+In addition, there are naming conventions for functions and datasets.

+In addition, we use [ GNU Make ](https://www.gnu.org/software/make/) to build the final outputs.

+In addition we use packrat to freeze R packages and ensure reproducibility down the line.